muratk3n/thirdwave/en/README.md

 C++ has mellowed!

 What's next?
-Integer to string conversion?
+String to integer conversion?

 ---